electrode-io/xarc-run/README.md

 $ npm install xclap --save-dev
 ```

-### The CLI command

-Note that you need another small npm module [xclap-cli] to get the command `clap` for invoking tasks.
+If you'd like to get the command `clap` globally, you can install another small npm module [xclap-cli] globally.

-The expectation is that you install that globally:

 ```bash
 $ npm install -g xclap-cli
 ```

-If you need it for CI/build, or just want to run it locally in your module, then you need to specify [xclap-cli] in your `devDependencies`.

 ### Usage